microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/Automated.md

 # Automated Script

-* Contributor permission is required in the Azure subscription
+* Contributor permission is required in the Azure subscription.
 * Microsoft.Search Resource provider needs to be registered in the Azure Subscription.
 * Run "az account set -s <subscription id>" to make sure the resource group name provided is in the intended subscription with contributor permission.
 * Azure Cloud Shell is recommended as it comes with preinstalled dependencies.